Ribocentre-switch/Ribocentre-switch.github.io/docs/MoCo&Wco.md

 > Gene association

 <font size="4">Pathway for molybdenum cofactor biosynthesis in eubacteria and tungsten cofactor in <i>P. furiosus</i>.
 Proteins in abbreviation are enzymes in the pathway except for ModABC.
-Question marks indicate that the biosynthetic enzymes for the conversion are unknown.
 Proteins whose coding regions are located downstream and near the MoCo and Wco riboswitch in at least one organism are highlighted in red and blue, respectively<sup>[1,3-4]</sup>.</font>
 <p><br /></p>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >